arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-debugger/ide-v2-debugger.md

 ![Navigating the Debugger.](assets/debugger-img03.png)

 We can now go through our code, step by step.
-The first (automatic) stop will be triggered by the **Debugger** itself, and it will be a standard entry-point, ignore that for now.
+The debugger will automatically stop at the first breakpoint it reached.

 Let's continue, by clicking on the **Play/pause** button (**Continue**).
-The program will now run to the first breakpoint, line 33.
-If we click it again, it will jump to line 35 (line 34 will still be executed but we won't see that).
-Clicking the **Play/pause** button again will continue running the program which will pause at its next breakpoint, line 33.
+The program will now run to the next breakpoint (e.g., line 35).
+If we click it again, it will jump to line 33 (the other lines in the program sequence will still be executed but we won't see that).
+Clicking the **Play/pause** button again will continue running the program which will pause at its next breakpoint, line 35.
 We're in the main loop, after all.

 ![Going between breakpoints.](assets/playpause.gif)